 ‘Twas a lovely day.
 Hot, sunny and perfect weather for a bit of kayaking.
 We had high hopes for the viewing creatures: dolphins, sharks, sea lions, seals — and were looking forward to a bit of exercise in the sun.
 There are so many companies to choose from and we chanced a sojourn with Bike & Kayak Tours.
 I have no complaints about the company; everyone was pretty awesome throughout the day.

 However, unrelated to the people and the tour, the day quickly turned when motion sickness hit.
-I thought that a couple of ginger candies and homoeopathic remedies would protect me from the ebb and flow of the ocean.
+I thought that a couple of ginger candies and homeopathic remedies would protect me from the ebb and flow of the ocean.
 No such luck!
-Luckily, Niña never has issue with motion.
+Luckily, Niña never has an issue with motion.